Treadmill Pace Chart: Treadmill Training Guide

-If you’re new to treadmill running, there are some basics to getting started.
-First, get to know the treadmill.
+1. Get to know the treadmill.
 If it’s your own, that’s pretty easy.
 Read the owner’s manual.
 You probably asked some questions before purchasing.

-If you’re doing spadework, you may have to do some track math before jumping on.
+5. You may have to do some track math before jumping on.
 Another option is to print a treadmill speed table for quick reference.

-If you are hoping to replicate running outside, you should put your treadmill on an incline.
+6. If you are hoping to replicate running outside, you should put your treadmill on an incline.
 Since the belt moves to assist you in moving along, you need at least some incline.
 Also, indoor running lacks hills, wind, and the elements.
 For this reason, you need incline to compensate.

-You should never hold the sides when running on the treadmill.
+7. You should never hold the sides when running on the treadmill.
 Instead, have your arms moving by your sides as they naturally do when running.
 If you have to hang on to the sides to feel safe, you are running too fast!

-Next, pay attention to your stride.
+8. Pay attention to your stride.
 Some people find themselves running differently on a treadmill than they do outside.
 Try to replicate your normal running style.

-If you want to be running properly, make sure you aren’t limiting or crunching up your stride.
+Make sure you aren’t limiting or crunching up your stride.
 Many people find themselves bumping up against the bars in front of the treadmill.
 Using the whole belt is a good way to maintain proper form while running inside.

 Treadmill speeds calculators will help you determine where to set your treadmill.
 If you are consistently running outside, you should have a ballpark number in your head on where to start.

-If you race a 5K in twenty-six minutes, and an easy run around your neighborhood takes about twenty-eight minutes for the same distance, try setting your treadmill to bring you to hit 9-minute miles.
+If you race a 5K in 26 minutes, and an easy run around your neighborhood takes about 28 minutes for the same distance, try setting your treadmill to bring you to hit 9-minute miles.
 If you look at the pace calculator, that is roughly 6.6 with a 1% incline.

-If you find yourself struggling to acclimate to the treadmill, just slow it down a little (.1 or .2 on the treadmill may not translate to much difference in speed, but it may help you with perceived effort).
+If you find yourself struggling to acclimate to the treadmill, slow it down a little (.1 or .2 on the treadmill may not translate to much difference in speed, but it may help you with perceived effort).

 Vary Your Treadmill Workout

 While many people agree that a treadmill is an excellent tool for completing a workout in extreme temperatures, extreme weather, or when personal lives might otherwise get in the way, others find the toughest part is simply staying on the treadmill.

-If you choose to run a three-mile loop once you are halfway there, you have to keep running to get home.
+If you choose to run a 3-mile loop once you are halfway there, you have to keep running to get home.
 Not so when running on a treadmill.

 One way to keep yourself engaged is to vary your workouts.
 First of all, running at a constant pace day after day leads to few gains.

 Nike Running Club App

-One of my favorite ways to run intervals is with the help of the Nike Running Club App.
+One of our favorite ways to run intervals is with the help of the Nike Running Club App.
 This particular workout (pictured below) is one intended to be done on a treadmill, based on your perceived effort.

 The next workout, Treadmills, is set based on pace.
-You will see that it asks you to run 10K pace, 5K pace, and mile pace, all at different inclines.
-You will have to break out your pace chart to determine your speed setting as you hammer through the sets of this workout.
+You will see that it asks you to run 10K pace, 5K pace, and mile pace, all at different inclines (25 minutes total)

-You’re Ready To Roll
+You’re Ready To Roll!

 Whether you are just starting with C25K (couch to 5K), training for a 5K, or working your way through miles in preparation for a marathon, you may find having a treadmill at your disposal gives you an edge.